Read–eval–print loop: Combining source files and REPL development

 Developers of Lisp applications typically do not write or copy-paste code to a REPL.
 They use the REPL for quick tests, for debugging and to explore a running system.
 They write their application in a source file under version control, they use commands or keyboard shortcuts to compile their code interactively.
 The Lisp process is running and connected to their editor, and it compiles new code "on the fly", without restarting.

 In Common Lisp, developers typically compile the current function they are working on.
 They can also compile a whole file, or compile a whole project.
 When a function is compiled, they may get type warnings (specially with the SBCL implementation), and they can invoke the newly created function from the REPL.
 If an error occurs, they are given an interactive debugger.

-This process of compiling one single function and testing it on the REPL is very fast.
-The cycle of writing a new function, compiling it and testing is very short, and interactive.

-Doing so also allows to not loose the application state during development.
+This process of compiling one single function and testing it on the REPL is very fast in comparison to other processes.
+The cycle of writing a new function, compiling it and testing is very short, and interactive, making it suitable for development.
+It also means that the application state is not lost during development.

 It is only when they choose to do so that they run or compile all the application from scratch.